-Prerequisites: Successful completion of full year grade 7 Reading and Oral/Written Communication, following criteria:
+Prereauisites: Successful completion of full year grade 7 Reading and Oral/Written Communication,

-Placement of Reading/English Language Arts students into this course is made using the
+Placement of Reading/English Language Arts students into this course is made using the following criteria:

-1. Score of 750 or above on most current ELA MCAP;

-2. Grades of A or B with respect to current and/or previous performance in Reading/English Language Arts;

-3. Teacher recommendation with respect to the Standards for English Language Arts and Literacy.

-4. TAG identified
+- 1. Score of 750 or above on most current ELA MCAP: - 2.
+Grades of A or B with respect to current and/or previous performance in Reading/English Language Arts; - 3.
+Teacher recommendation with respect to the Standards for English Language Arts and - 4.
+TAG identified if applicable.
+Student do not need to be identified TAG to be placed in Honors.